docker-archive/compose-cli/README.md

 ## Getting started

-To get started with Compose CLI, all you need is:
+To proceed with Compose CLI, all you need is:

 * macOS, Windows, or Windows WSL2: The current release of [Docker Desktop](https://www.docker.com/products/docker-desktop)